cis-ds/course-site/content/homework/debugging-rmarkdown/index.markdown

 # Rubric

-Check minus: The R script has not been successfully fixed.
+Needs work: The R script has not been successfully fixed.
 The broken R Markdown document still does not knit.
 You manually generated each country's report.

-Check: Solid effort.
+Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.

-Check plus: Repository contains a detailed `README.md` explaining how the files in the repo should be executed.
+Excellent: Repository contains a detailed `README.md` explaining how the files in the repo should be executed.
 Broken R Markdown document successfully knits.
 Used iterative operations to generate each country's HIV profile.